 From reading the announcement blog post, the problem seems to lie in that the components inside a Sonos speaker do not appear to be upgradable, they are proprietary and not modular.

 If Sonos speakers behaved more like ‘smart’ buildings, perhaps they could reap the rewards of efficient upgradability as well as an extended lifespan.

 In a building, there are lots of different systems that have varying lifespans, and all of them require upgrading to prevent the space becoming outdated.
 It would be unacceptably wasteful and expensive to knock a building down each time one part needed upgrading.
 At Vanti, we offer a solution called Smart Core that extends the lifespan of a building by allowing systems within the building to be upgraded or changed at will.
-This works because each system is connected to a common layer known as a Middleware making the system entirely modular.
-As soon as one system inevitably goes out of date it can be removed without affecting the performance of any of the other systems.
+Smart Core is an open source building operating system that tells hardware and software within a space how to interact with each other.
+It makes the ecosystem of technology within a building entirely modular so when one system inevitably goes out of date it can be removed without affecting the performance of any of the other systems.

 If a similar ideology was applied to a Sonos speaker, its wireless connectivity chip could be replaced once the technology in wireless routers advanced.
 Therefore, it would be able to stay connected to the internet to work with streaming services.
 Equally, if the processor could be upgraded, the speaker might be able to work with more complex technology such as a voice assistants.